Admissions Process and Deadlines

 - Your references should speak to your level of maturity, leadership qualities, and potential for senior management responsibility.

-- Paper recommendation letters can be sent to Ginny Valentin, Associate Director, MBA Programs, College of Business, 514G Copeland Hall, Ohio University, Athens, OH 45701-2979.
+- Paper recommendation letters can be sent to Kari Lehman, Administrative Director of Graduate and Executive Education Programs, College of Business Annex 342, Ohio University, Athens, OH 45701-2979.

 Step 4.
 Interview and admissions decisions